 Stop by congee specialist Hung Lee or the famous Tsui Wah for an early dinner before retreating back to the hotel to catch a break.
 Later in the night, hit up a couple of gastrobars along Knutsford Terrace for drinks and supper.
 If you’ve got a little more time on your last day, enter into a calm and serenity at FLOAX Floatation Therapy Spa.

-With a location this private and interiors this gorgeous, we can’t blame you for not wanting to leave the premises of Park Hotel Nusa Dua, Bali.
+With a location this private and interiors this gorgeous, we can’t blame you for not wanting to leave your private villa in Bali.
 Take it slow on your first day and laze around the pool, then head to the hotel’s rooftop restaurant-bar Moonsun for dinner, drinks and breathtaking sunset views of Benoa Bay and Bali Sea.

 If you’re keen on a round of golf the next morning, head to Bali National Golf Club, an 11-minute drive away from the hotel.
 Alternatively, hit the shops at Bali Collection and Jalan Pantai Mangiat for souvenirs before checking into Zahra Spa nearby for some wallet-friendly pampering.
 In the glorious evening, hop onto a car to Jimbaran Bay Seafood Club for a sumptuous seafood dinner right on the beach.